ibm-cloud-docs/vpc/vpn-using.md

 ### Use case 8: High availability dynamic route-based VPN with zonal affinity
 {: #use-case-8-vpn}

 You can achieve high availability for a dynamic, route-based VPN setup by deploying IBM Cloud VPN gateways in multiple zones.
-This configuration introduces zonal affinity, meaning that when a Power Virtual Server, Transit Gateway, and VPN connection are all located in the same zone, traffic is routed preferentially through that zone.
+This configuration introduces zonal affinity, which means that when a Power Virtual Server, Transit Gateway, and VPN connection are all located in the same zone, traffic is routed preferentially through that zone.
 Traffic shifts to another zone only if the VPN gateway in the current zone becomes unavailable.

 VPN traffic is secured by using IPsec, and automatic route discovery is enabled with BGP.
-Your on-premises network can connect to Power Virtual Servers through the transit gateway.
+Your on-premises network can connect to power virtual servers through the transit gateway.
 As illustrated in the diagram, two VPN tunnels are established when you create a dynamic route-based VPN connection.
 If you enable the **Distribute traffic** option, traffic dynamically flows through both tunnels, which provides a higher throughput.

 ![VPN connection with transit gateway and power servers](images/vpn-tgw-pw.svg){: caption="VPN connection with transit gateway and power servers" caption-side="bottom"}